JimiLab/LocalifyMusicEventData/README.md

 This is the official project repo for the paper [Towards Quantifying the Strength of Music Scenes using Live Event Data](https://drive.google.com/file/d/18UTmw81ZC8x4O-ZRC5MFIMVO32Dk0CAV/view?usp=sharing).
 The paper has been accepted by the International Society for Music Information Retrieval (ISMIR) Conference 2022.

+## About this Dataset

+The ```LocalifyMusicEvents-USA-2019``` dataset used in our paper contains information for 308,051 music events that took place in 2019 and from 1,139 US cities, all of which have a population of 10K or more.
+This dataset can be found [here](https://github.com/JimiLab/LocalifyMusicEventData/blob/main/LocalifyMusicEvents-USA-2019/data/LocalifyMusicEvents-USA-2019_paper.csv).

+We also have a full dataset consisting of all population sizes, which can be found [here](https://github.com/JimiLab/LocalifyMusicEventData/blob/main/LocalifyMusicEvents-USA-2019/data/LocalifyMusicEvents-USA-2019_full.csv).

 ## Usage Instructions